-Option #1: Attend a lecture, performance, or film screening that deals with a topic relevant to course material.
-While some events may be announced during class, students are generally expected to identify appropriate lectures/events occurring on campus or in the community.
-After the event, students should submit a paper of about 4 pages (double spaced) summarizing and discussing the event they attended.
+Option #1: Attend a lecture, performance, or film screening that deals with a topic relevant to the course.
+While some events may be announced during class, students are generally expected to identify appropriate lectures/events that are occurring on campus or in the community.
+After the event, students should submit a 4-5 page paper (double spaced) summarizing and discussing the event they attended.
 The essay should provide a detailed summary of the event, but more importantly a critical discussion and application of the event's topic to the topics and issues discussed in class. [up to 10 points possible; you can only do this once]

-Option #2: Clip a newspaper or magazine article that is relevant to the course.
-Each article should be accompanied by a short essay of about 2 pages (double spaced) describing how the article pertains to the issues and topics discussed in class. [up to 5 points possible; You can do this twice]
+Option #2: Clip newspaper or magazine articles that are relevant to the course.
+Each article should be accompanied by a short essay of 2-3 pages (double spaced) describing how the article pertains to the issues and topics discussed in class. [up to 5 points possible; You can do this twice]